Florida's National Parks

 100% after February 8, 2022

-Florida is a stunning state – full of sunshine, pristine beaches, vibrant wildlife and sparkling Latino culture.
-We’ll visit the legendary Everglades River of Grass, Biscayne National Park’s colorful fish and coral, the Dry Tortugas with its enormous Fort Jefferson and Key West, exploring all the history and beauty of the Sunshine State.
+We visit the legendary Everglades River of Grass, Biscayne National Park’s colorful fish and coral, and the Dry Tortugas with its enormous Fort Jefferson.
+The funky fun of Key West, famed for its pastel-hued, conch-style houses, artists and writers opens another door to the history and beauty of the Sunshine State.

 Included meals are denoted: Breakfast: B, Lunch: L, Dinner: D